 L. "Begin actual construction" means, in general, the initiation of physical onsite construction activities on an emissions unit which are of a permanent nature.
 Such activities include, but are not limited to, installation of building supports and foundations, laying of underground pipework and construction of permanent storage structures.
-With respect to a change in method of operation, this term refers to those on-site activities other than preparatory activities which mark the initiation of the change.
+With respect to a change in method of operation, this term refers to those on-site activities, other than preparatory activities which mark the initiation of the change.

-"Best available control technology (BACT)" means an emissions limitation (including a visible М. emission standard) based on the maximum degree of reduction for each regulated new source review pollutant which would be emitted from any proposed major stationary source or major modification, which the director determines is achievable on a case-by-case basis.
-This determination will take into account energy, environmental, and economic impacts and other costs.
-The determination must be achievable for such source or modification through application of production processes or available methods, systems, and techniques, including fuel cleaning or treatment or innovative fuel combustion techniques for control of such pollutants.
+M. "Best available control technology (BACT)" means an emissions limitation (including a visible emission standard) based on the maximum degree of reduction for each regulated new source review pollutant which would be emitted from any proposed major stationary source or major modification, which the director on a case-by-case basis, taking into account energy, environmental, and economic impacts and other costs, determines is achievable for such source or modification through application of production processes or available methods, systems, and techniques, including fuel cleaning or treatment or innovative fuel combustion techniques for control of such pollutant.
 In no event shall application of best available control technology result in emissions of any pollutant which would exceed the emissions allowed by any applicable standard under 40 CFR Parts 60 and 61.
 If the director determines that technological or economic limitations on the application of measurement methodology to a particular emissions unit would make the imposition of an emissions standard infeasible, a design, equipment, work practice, operational standard, or combination thereof, may be prescribed instead to satisfy the requirement for the application of best available control technology.
 Such standard shall, to the degree possible, set forth the emissions reduction achievable by implementation of such design, equipment, work practice, or operation, and shall provide for compliance by means which achieve equivalent results.

-N. "Building, structure, facility, or installation" means all of the pollutant emitting activities which belong to the same industrial grouping, are located on one or more contiguous or adjacent properties, and are under the control of the same person (or persons under common control).
-Pollutant-emitting activities shall be considered as part of the same industrial grouping if they belong to the same "major group" (i.e., which have the same first two-digit code) as described in the Standard Industrial Classification (SIC) Manual, 1972, as amended by the 1977 supplement (U. S. Government Printing Office stock numbers 4101-0066 and 003-005-00176-0, respectively) or any superseding SIC manual.
+N. "Building, structure, facility, or installation" means all of the pollutant emitting activities which belong to the same industrial grouping, are located on one or more contiguous or adjacent properties, and are under the control of the same person (or persons under common control) except the activities of any vessel.
+Pollutant-emitting activities shall be considered as part of the same industrial grouping if they belong to the same "major group" (i.e., which have the same first two-digit code) as described in the standard industrial classification (SIC) manual, 1972, as amended by the 1977 supplement (U. S. government printing office stock numbers 4101-0066 and 003-005-00176-0, respectively) or any superseding SIC manual.